Eddie’s Dental Journey: Why Dog Dental Care Matters (And How to Protect Your Dog’s Teeth and Save Money)

 My first question was, “How is he going to eat?!”
-The vet explained that smaller dogs often have overcrowded teeth, and in Eddie’s case, his previous owners hadn’t maintained any dental care.
+The vet explained that smaller dogs often have overcrowded teeth.
+In Eddie’s case, his previous owners hadn’t maintained any dental care.
 Many of his teeth were broken or rotten.

 Why Dental Care Matters for Dogs